 Luckily, having good posture and learning how to lift and carry your child properly can reduce your risk of injury.
 With that in mind, national experts flag three body-breaking moves and how to fix them.

 Want to prep those muscles for lifting?
 Sign up at one of these local family fitness centers.

 Carrying a toddler

 Don’t: Balance your child on one hip.
-This can strain your back and the ligaments on that side of the body, says Mary Ellen Modica, a physical therapist at Schwab STEPS Rehabilitation Clinics in Chicago.
+This can strain your back and the ligaments on that side of the body, says Mary Ellen Modica, a Chicago-based physical therapist.
 In addition, as your arm presses against your child, your muscles continually contract, reducing blood flow.
 Over time, this can lead to trauma of the tissues in your arms and shoulders.

 Do: Hold her in front of you with her legs wrapped around your waist.
 Keeping your child centered will help you stand upright – your spine’s natural position.
 Another option: Use a stroller (or encourage your child to walk) as often as possible.